RottenShadow/assembly_selection_sort/README.md

-Detailed Description of the Assembly Selection Sort Algorithm The provided assembly code implements the Selection Sort algorithm, which is a fundamental and easy to implement sorting algorithm.
+# Assembly Selection Sort Algorithm
+The provided assembly code implements the Selection Sort algorithm, which is a fundamental and easy to implement sorting algorithm.

 1. Data Section